Wondering The Best Way To Discuss Alcohol With Your Child?

 Even if it's "just one drink."
 Because it's not.

-Ugh, the hypocrisy.
+Ugh, the hypocrisy of the conversation and actions around alcohol.
 The truth is that what we tell our kids about alcohol and what we do around alcohol are too often polar opposites.

 This is bad for you, as we sip our craft beer.